nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    Use case ends.

+#### Use case: Search for particular orders

+**MSS**
+1. User enters a request to search for orders matching certain cheese types, customer names, phone number or completion status.
+2. CHIM shows the matching orders.

+   Use case ends.

+***Extensions**
+* 1a.
+No orders match the input given by the user.
+    * 1a1.
+CHIM shows an empty list.

+  Use case ends.

+* 1b.
+User input is invalid.
+    * 1b1.
+CHIM shows an error message.

+  Use case ends.

 #### Use case: Exit the application

 **MSS**
 1. User enters the command to exit the application.
-1. CHIM saves customers, orders and cheese data into data files.
+2. CHIM saves customers, orders and cheese data into data files.

    Use case ends.